Road closures in effect in The Glebe following two-car crash

 -

-B.C. court upholds prison term for man who tried to sell brick of cocaine at RCMP detachment
+Alberta man who tried to sell kilo of cocaine to officer at B.C.
+RCMP detachment loses appeal

 An Alberta man who tried to sell a brick of cocaine to a police officer in the parking lot of a British Columbia RCMP detachment will serve a 26-month prison term after his appeal of the sentence was rejected by B.C.'s highest court.